scolomar/dca/2-Image_creation_management_and_registry/2-Images.md

 ## Exercise

-Let us suppose that we want to deploy on a container platform an application written in Python like this one:
+Let us suppose that we want to deploy on a container an application written in Python like this one:
 ```
 #!/usr/bin/env python3
 import collections